buffer/thug/doc/source/usage.rst

-It's quite simple to realize that the exploit for the Microsoft Data Access Components (MDAC) vulnerability is not served as previously staten.
+It's quite simple to realize that the exploit for the Microsoft Data Access Components (MDAC) vulnerability is not served in this case.

 DOM Events Handling